gkjohnson/three-bvh-csg/README.md

   	3. collectIntersectingTriangles

 ### Phase 2
+- [x] migrate to an "evaluator" class for performing operations
 - [ ] add support for groups
   - can treat index as an "indirect" buffer and store groups pointing to the position buffer
 - [ ] add nice visual shader (uv texture)